hhandika/segul/README.md

 - Windows
 - Windows Sub-System for Linux

 To install, you can donwload the executable in the release tab.
 Or install through Rust package manager, cargo.
-You will need the [rust compiler tool-chain](https://www.rust-lang.org/learn/get-started) to install SEGUL.
+You will need the [rust compiler tool-chain](https://www.rust-lang.org/learn/get-started) to install the program through cargo.
 It requires rust version 1.5 or higher.
 Then, check if the tool-chain installation successful:

 ```{Bash}
 cargo --version